Six Georgia insurers offer Marketplace coverage for 2022. Most Georgians who enroll receive help with premium costs.

-Outside of the OEP, you can only buy a plan if you have a qualifying life event, such as moving or getting married.
-The next OEP for the 2021 plan year starts on November 1, 2020.
+Normally outside of the OEP, you can only buy a plan if you have a qualifying life event, such as moving or getting married.
+The next Open Enrollment Period for the 2022 plan year starts on November 1, 2021.

 Health Insurance Companies in Georgia

 Six Georgia health insurance companies offer 2022 Marketplace coverage.
 These are:

 - Ambetter of Peach State